 The Garden at 120 has a ‘live’ capacity tracker so you are able to see how busy it is.
 On a Sunday morning, there was no one in line when it opened at 10am and while we were up there, there were only 3 other people!

 The Garden at 120 is located on the 15th floor and is completely open air.
-Opening in 2019 there’ll be a D&D Restaurant on the 14th floor which is said to become one of the biggest rooftop restaurants in London!
+14 Hills on the 14th floor is said to be one of the biggest rooftop restaurants in London!

 The rooftop garden is indeed a garden, with various flowers and plants, my favourite part being the water feature element, gardens have to have a pond after all!
 There are also several benches to sit and enjoy the view and I liked the fact that the garden was outside (even though it was a little cold and windy during my visit)!

 The rooftop is surrounded by glass panels, giving you 360 degree unobstructed views across the London skyline.